n0mik0s/gke/Readme.md

    `terraform destroy -var-file=./config/YOUR_TFVARS_FILE`

-    * Firstly you need to delete all namespaces terraform resources from terraform state.
+    * In most cases you would need to delete all namespaces terraform resources from terraform state.
 For example:

     `terraform state rm \
     module.k8s-gke-1[0].kubernetes_namespace.k8s_namespace[\"gke-1\"] \